intel/neural-compressor/README.md

-Intel Low Precision Inference Tool (iLiT)
+Intel® Low Precision Optimization Tool
 =========================================

-Intel Low Precision Inference Tool (iLiT) is an open-source python library which is intended to deliver a unified low-precision inference interface cross multiple Intel optimized DL frameworks on both CPU and GPU.
+Intel® Low Precision Optimization Tool is an open-source python library which is intended to deliver a unified low-precision inference interface cross multiple Intel optimized DL frameworks on both CPU and GPU.
 It supports automatic accuracy-driven tuning strategies, along with additional objectives like performance, model size, or memory footprint.
 It also provides the easy extension capability for new backends, tuning strategies, metrics and objectives.

 > **WARNING**
 >